pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 This is because our timer is on a 1 second interval, and by default ``TestStore/receive(_:timeout:_:file:line:)`` only waits for a fraction of a second.
-This is because typically you should not be performing real time-based asynchrony in effects, and instead using a controlled entity, such as a scheduler or clock, that can be sped up in tests.
+This is because typically you should not be performing real time-based asynchrony in effects, and instead using a controlled entity, such as a clock, that can be sped up in tests.
 We will demonstrate this in a moment, so for now let's increase the timeout:

 ```swift
 await store.receive(.timerTick, timeout: .seconds(2)) {